PablosCorner/Droidsound/README.md

  * Option to clean directory list cache
  * FTP Client.
 Allows you to download tunes from FTP sites.
 Included few pre-defined sites.
  * Added ARMv7 support.
+ * Added FileBrowser.
+ *  Now you can mount any path and copy your music there.
+Not limited to internal phone memory.

 --------------------------------------------------------------------------------------------
  About those MinixSF formats: